MoonPoet/xaprb-src/content/blog/2013/model-view-controller-considered-harmful.md

 <!--more-->

 The design goals make sense.
 See above.
-It's just that I find MVC itself -- the abstraction and implementation of those goals -- to be unhelpful at best, on a day I'm being charitable.
+It's just that I find MVC itself---the abstraction and implementation of those goals---to be unhelpful at best, on a day I'm being charitable.
 On a day I'm telling it like it is, I'll just bluntly say MVC is the most confusing pile of acronym bulls**t I can think of.

 Tell me, without knowing what MVC is, what would you guess the model represents?
 Controller?
 View?
 It would be bad enough if these were abstract terms like "node" or "resource," but they're not abstract.
 They hint at meaning, and then you discover that MVC doesn't align with the hinted-at meaning.
 Instead, the M, V, and C represent concepts that are vague and hard to understand, and are kind of a stretch to mentally fit with the terms.
 This is worse than abstract, it's misleading.
 It's like bait-and-switch for someone who's trying to grasp what it means.